krd48/krd48_project3/README.md

 appears as someone elses, as I was signed into their github account.

 Gestures that I created are pan and pinch to zoom.

+[update on May 4th, 2018] I added icon.jpg and pizza.jpg to my assets.
+I initally added them to my project when using them but not to my assets folder so they never did commit for some reason.
+This should fix the compile errors about the missing picture.